 The debtor should be advised the determination fee set by the Fees Order will be charged and must be paid by the debtor as an outlay of the bankruptcy before recall is granted.

-This function will be carried out by the Bankruptcy Accounts Team and the audit and determination will be carried out in accordance with section 133 of the Act.
+This function will be carried out by the Accounts Team and the audit and determination will be carried out in accordance with section 133 of the Act.
 See section 13 for more information.

 At the same time as submitting the statement, the trustee should provide the Accounts Team with: